-- a) Students in the RN4 program whose CQPA is below 2.25 at the conclusion of the first semester of the freshmen level (Level I) will be dismissed automatically from the RN4 program.
-Students whose CQPA is below 2.50 at the conclusion of the second semester of the freshman level (Level I) will be dismissed automatically from the RN4 program. - b) Students in the sophomore level (Level II), junior level (Level III), and senior level (Level IV) of the RN4 program whose CQPA is below 2.50 will be dismissed automatically from the RN4 program. - c) Students in the RN4 program who received a grade of B- or lower in two of the following courses, whether the same or two different courses, shall be dismissed automatically from the RN4 program: CHE 101 (Introduction to Chemistry I); CHE 113 (Principles of Chemistry for the Health Professions); BIO 152 (Anatomy & Physiology I); BIO 153 (Anatomy & Physiology II); BIO 264 (Microbiology); PSY 112 (Introduction to Psychology); and MATH 134 (Statistics).15 - d) Students in the RN4 program who fail two nursing courses, whether the same or two different nursing courses, will be dismissed automatically from the RN4 program.
+- a) Students in the RN4 program who received a grade of C+ or lower in two of the following courses, whether the same or two different courses, shall be dismissed automatically from the RN4 program.
+These courses are as follows: CHE 113 (Principles of Chemistry for the Health Professions); BIO 152 (Anatomy & Physiology I); BIO 153 (Anatomy & Physiology II); BIO 254 (Microbiology) - b) Students in the RN4 program must achieve a C+ or higher in the following courses PSY 112 (Introduction to Psychology); and MATH 134 (Statistics); ENG 120 (Critical Writing).
+Students who do not receive a C+ must repeat the course and may not progress into any nursing courses for which these courses are prerequisites until they have achieved a passing Grade of C+.
+Prerequisite courses are listed as follows: NURS 212 prerequisites ENG 120 & PSY 112 NURS 298 prerequisite MAT 134 - c) Students in the RN4 program who fail two nursing courses, whether the same or two different nursing courses, will be dismissed automatically from the RN4 program.